Hurricane season has begun in the USA: step-by-step instructions on how to prepare for storms

 2. Find local escape routes

-Check the sites of your city and region to find information on which roads to use if leaving the hurricane zone.
-Be sure to check all available options to see which of them will work best.
-Plan on using several routes, as you may not leave your home if the storm comes quickly.
+Check your city and region's websites for information on which roads to use if you leave the hurricane area.
+Be sure to test all the available options to see which ones will work best.
+Plan to use multiple routes, as you may not leave your home if the storm comes quickly.

 3. Discuss and study the emergency plan